Tanisha Stewart, PsyD

 Supervised by Dr. Karisa L. Barrow PSY 24080

-At times life can feel overwhelming, isolating or riddled with anxiety and depression.
+At times life can feel overwhelming, isolating, or riddled with anxiety and depression.
 Perhaps things just feel stuck and you are seeking a change and hoping to get more out of life.
-Psychotherapy is a place where you can get support, express yourself and obtain insight into your troubles.
-I try to create a space that is non-judgmental, encouraging, and reflective to promote growth and understanding.
+Psychotherapy is a tool people can use to gain support, express themselves and obtain insight into life’s troubles.
+I try to create a space that is non-judgmental, encouraging, and supportive to promote growth and understanding.
 At times therapy may feel challenging as we process painful memories and events.
 I approach therapy relationally, viewing the client as the expert of their life as we explore it together.
 My role is to facilitate the journey with the knowledge and experience I have acquired over the years helping others.
-I assist the client in gaining the skills to make their own self-discoveries and develop new ways of relating and coping.
+I assist the client in gaining the skills to make their own self-discoveries and develop new ways of coping.

 Areas of Specialty

 Current and Former Foster Youth